wchen258/starter-hugo-academic/content/publication/mempol/index.md

 ---
-title: "Low-overhead Online Assessment of Timely Progress as a System Commodity"
+title: "MemPol: Policing Core Memory Bandwidth from Outside of the Cores"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Alexander Zuepke
+- Andrea Bastoni
 - admin
-- Ivan Izhibirdeev
-- Denis Hoornaert
-- Shahin Roozkhosh
-- Patrick Carpanedo
-- Sanskriti Sharma
+- Marco Caccamo
 - Renato Mancuso

 # Author notes (optional)